 Working with a broker can save time and money.
 They manage the entire transaction—from paperwork to negotiations—so policyholders can focus on other priorities, especially during stressful times.

-Brokers are typically paid through a commission from the final sale, with no upfront costs to the policyholder.
+Brokers are paid through a commission from the final sale, with no upfront costs to the policyholder.
 This means brokers are motivated to get the highest possible offer, since their success depends on your outcome.

 Life Settlement - Broker explaining to senior couple points that make them happy.
 HOW CAN SUMMIT LIFE SETTLEMENTS HELP